 Are special districts required to comply?

 Yes.
-Most states have what are referred to as "little 508s" - state specific laws that define accessibility, often simply pointing to Section 508 (which now aligns with WCAG).
+Most states have what are referred to as "little 508s" - state-specific laws that define accessibility (like HB21-1110 in Colorado and AB 434 in California), often simply pointing to Section 508 (which now aligns with WCAG).
 However, even if your state doesn't specifically define website accessibility requirements, you're still expected to have a website that complies with the adopted guidelines.

 We’re a small district, can't we just ignore this?

 No. Just like other local government agencies, special districts are being sued across the country for having non-compliant websites, costing tens of thousands of taxpayer dollars in attorney and settlement fees.
 Plus, considering that an estimated 15-20% of the population has a disability that may make it difficult to navigate an inaccessible website, it’s the right thing to do!